abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 is a sense of serene confidence and clarity of well-being; it has a joyful sense to it.

-We want to encourage these Ten Recollections in our practice as well as these other skillful qualities so that we create a wholesome foundation for the mind.
+We want to encourage these ten recollections in our practice as well as these other skillful qualities so that we create a wholesome foundation for the mind.
 We have a lot of space to experiment and work with these themes.
 As we get to know them, we can see what works and what helps the